adilevi12/T5-translation-model/README.md

 # T5-translation-model
-We fintuned the T5-base model to tha task of translating from German to English using the prompt:<br> "Translate German to English when Roots in English: <ROOTS>, Modifiers in English: <MODIFIERS>: <GERMAN TEXT>"<br>
+We fintuned the T5-base model to the task of translating from German to English using the prompt:<br> "Translate German to English when Roots in English: <ROOTS>, Modifiers in English: <MODIFIERS>: <GERMAN TEXT>"<br>
 In order to apply this model it was necessary to train the model on a training set with roots and modifiers, therefore we used the spacy "en_core_web_sm" model trained on the POS classification task and Dependency Parsing in order to find the potential roots and modifiers in the training file.<br>
 We randomly selected 2 modifiers for each sentence from the model's predictions.<br>